jjuarez/jjuarez/README.md

-## 👋 Hello, folks!
+## 👋 Hi, folks!

 My name is Javi and I'm a software development/DevOps/SRE engineer.
 I'm from Spain and currently working at [IBM Research](https://research.ibm.com/) in the [Quantum project](https://www.ibm.com/quantum-computing/).
 You can fin me on [![Twitter][1.2]][1], or on [![LinkedIn][3.2]][3].

 ## 🪄  Skills

-* AWS, IBMCloud, Terraform, Docker, ansible, having definitely a cloud-native mindset
+* AWS, IBMCloud, CloudFoundry, Terraform, Docker, ansible, having definitely a cloud-native mindset
 * Critical thinking, decision-making and problem solving skills
-* When I have to code I prefer to do that with python, ruby, golang, bash...
+* When I have to code I prefer to do that with python, ruby, golang, bash, but lately I'm taking a look to [rust](https://www.rust-lang.org/) and I ❤️ it

 ## 🛠 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux)